A Powerful Email Parser for Zoho CRM: Add New Leads From Incoming Emails

 That’s it!
 After saving your webhook you’ll be asked whether you want to test the integration.
 Choose “Test Integration” and check your CRM.
 If everything went well, a new record should be visible in your Zoho CRM.

 Want to give it a try yourself?
-You can create a free mailparser.io trial account right now.
-After the trial period you can decide to subscribe to one of our affordable monthly plans – of course only if you are convinced that mailparser.io is worth the money. :-)
+You can create a free Mailparser subscription right now.
+When ready, you can subscribe to one of our affordable monthly plans – of course only if you are convinced that Mailparser is worth the money. :)